Example sentences in dictionaries: More important than definitions

 Such information is often not found in the definition, and you need to read the example sentences to learn how to connect a word with other words to produce correct sentences.

 But — you might say — most dictionaries for English learners include grammar/usage information in the definitions.
 You would be right, of course.
-For example, the entry for suffer might include the label; or major might be labeled with something like to show that the adjective must come before a noun.
+For example, the entry for suffer might include the label + from; or major might be labeled with something like adj + n to show that the adjective must come before a noun.

 However, such “codes” can be tricky to interpret.
 A person who only knows that suffer means “to feel pain” and goes with the preposition from may produce the perfectly logical sentence “I suffer from doing homework” rather than “I suffer when I have to do homework”.
-It is also easier to remember one or two example phrases (e.g. major problem, to play a major role) than to remember the abstract rule that “major has to be followed by a noun”.
+It is also easier to remember one or two example phrases (e.g. “major problem”, “to play a major role”) than to remember the abstract rule: “major has to be followed by a noun”.

 When you speak your native language, you don’t have to think about grammar rules to produce a sentence; phrases just appear in your mind and they are all correct.
 You don’t have to be especially intelligent or have an exceptionally good memory to speak your native language without mistakes.